389ds/389ds.github.io/docs/389ds/FAQ/roadmap.md

 We have a new web UI Cockpit plugin.
 Now you can manage the server in Cockpit via a new plugin for the Directory Server.
 Setting up things like Replication, databases, and monitoring have been greatly improved since the old Java console.

-UPDATE - There is now an LDAP browser/editor in the UI.
 <br>

 ## Red Hat Directory Server 12

 RHDS 12 is based of off the 389-ds-base-2.x series.
 RHDS 12.0 (389-ds-base-2.0) maps to RHEL/Centos 9.0, RHDS 12.1 (389-ds-base-2.1) to RHEL/Centos 9.1, etc

+Most RFE's can be found and described on the [Design Doc Page](../design/design.html#389-directory-server-2x)

 ### Initial Phase of LMDB Support

-We will be replacing the internal backend database library (libdb or sleepcat DB) with LMDB.
+We will be replacing the internal backend database library (libdb, or sleepycat DB) with LMDB.
 This will not be fully supported until 389-ds-base-3.0, but you can enable it in 389-ds-base-2.3 and play around with it, but it's not fully ready for production.
+Currently we see improvement with some operatons, but worse performance with others.
+Some of the potential performance improvements that can come from LMDB require rewriting the database transaction model, which can not be done until libdb/sleepycat is completely removed from teh code.
+This can not happen until 389-ds-base-3.x ...

 ### Container Support

 389-ds-base-2.x does work in Openshift and Docker.
-See this [link]() for information on how to set it up.
+See this [link](../howto/howto-deploy-389ds-on-openshift.html) for information on how to get it working

 ### LDAP Editor/Browser in UI

-This is now available, and is also being continuously backported to 389-ds-base-1.4.3 (Centos/RHEL)
+Database conentg (users and grouips) can now be managed inthe UI.
+Also we are continuously backporting these improvements to older versions like  389-ds-base-1.4.3 (Centos/RHEL)

 ### Concurrent Connection Improvements

 Improvements are currently being made to improve performance when handling 1000's of concurrent connections.
 There is still more work to do, but it is improving...
+See the [Design Page](../design/connection-table-lists.html)

 ### New Security Audit Log

 There is a new log written in JSON that tracks BIND operations (failed and successful, account lockout/password policy, TCP errors, etc.  The JSON format allows easy parsing and handing off to other tools like Splunk for processing.
-For more info see the [Design Page]()
+For more infor see the [Design Page](../design/security-audit-log-design.html)

 <br>